ironbar/arc25/docs/modeling/Iteration_34_multi-turn_rl.md

 ## TODO

-- [ ] On a first step I have to modify the current RL script to train on a generator
+- [x] On a first step I have to modify the current RL script to train on a generator
-- [ ] On a second step I have to couple the prompt generation and the training to be able to use the predictions done during GRPO training
+- [ ] Create two datasets of 10k tasks from BARC
+- [ ] Generate predictions to create a 2nd turn dataset for RL
+- [ ] Prepare the dataset for training
+- [ ] Train 2nd turn RL
+- [ ] Evaluate using the same setup from Iteration 28